noah-geerts/yap/backend/README.md

 #### `MessageService`

-This is the only service in this version, since we do currently support creation or modification of rooms.
 At this point it is simply a passthrough to the `MessageRepository` for creating and retrieving messages.

+#### `RoomService`

+At this point it is simply a passthrough to the `RoomRepository` for fetching all room names.

 ### Repository Layer